texastribune/data-visuals-guides/kit-setup.md

 {% endmacro %}
 ```

-The result is the paragraph is wrapped in a `<p>` tag and placed on the page.
+The result is the paragraph is wrapped in a `<p class="copy">` tag and placed on the page.
 It does this over and over, until all the text is placed on the page.

 ### Illustrator graphics and other elements